Stay safe if watching Euro 2020 matches in pubs

 The Euro 2020 tournament, rescheduled after being cancelled last year, gets underway on 11 June and runs for a month.
 The first England game will kick off on Sunday 13 June at 2pm and will be against Croatia.

 The number of positive coronavirus cases in the borough has started to rise, and the new Delta variant is now being seen locally.
 Therefore, Richmond Council is advising people to remember the rules if going out to watch the games, and consider taking a lateral flow test before visiting the pub.
-The Council's licencing team is writing to all the licenced premise in the borough to reiterate the need for them to support their staff and customers in complying with the current safety measures.
+The Council's licensing team is writing to all the licenced premise in the borough to reiterate the need for them to support their staff and customers in complying with the current safety measures.

 Cllr Gareth Roberts, Leader of Richmond Council, said: